eclipse-bluechi/bluechi/doc/man/hirte.conf.5.md

 ### **hirte** section

 All fields to bootstrap the hirte manager are contained in the **hirte** section.
 The following keys are understood by `hirte`.

 #### **ManagerPort** (uint16_t)

 The port the manager listens on to establish connections with the `hirte-agent`.
+By default port `842` is used.

 #### **AllowedNodeNames** (string)

 A comma separated list of unique hirte-agent names.
-Only nodes with names mentioned in the list can connect to `hirte` manager.
+It's mandatory to set the option, only nodes with names mentioned in the list can connect to `hirte` manager.
 These names are defined in the agent's configuration file under `NodeName` option (see `hirte-agent.conf(5)`).

 #### **LogLevel** (string)